 And there’s only one simple answer.

-They have rules which you must adhere to, otherwise you risk having to pay extra.
+They have rules which you must adhere to, otherwise you risk having to pay a penalty.

 You’ll find pages and pages of opinions online, with a whole range of stories on whether people got away with an extra centimetre or not – but the truth is you’ll never know until the day.

-Other people’s experiences are irrelevant, especially given that their latest rules have only recently been introduced, so they are likely to be monitoring the situation closely.
+Other people’s experiences are irrelevant, especially given the last few years of struggle for the travel industry – they are likely to be monitoring the situation more closely.

 If your bag is checked and doesn’t fit in the sizer, you’ll be forced to pay extra.

 With all that said – if you are to take the risk with a slightly oversized bag – make sure your bag is soft-edged, like a backpack for instance.